I liked my first short haircut,

 Be careful to lay out the fabric flat and measure how wide and long you want your final item to be - you can even use an existing one to ensure you have the desired size.

 Another useful item for more temporary alterations are safety pins.
 These provide an easy, non-permanent way to make alterations when you're unsure about a certain look or if you're not ready to commit to sewing.
 You can pin up skirts for a fun additional layer, crop hoodies or sweaters and even use them to keep other things like scarves in place.
 The possibilities are endless, all you have to do is experiment.
-No sew or sew on patches are also great for adding a personal spark to your clothing, as well as accessories like fingerless gloves and jewellery.

 Even small changes like this allow you to feel more in control over your wardrobe and express your gender identity in a way that feels authentic to you.